 Who am I, where do I belong; what is my purpose and how do I best serve and live out my purpose in this role at this point in time?

-How do you and I measure the impact of my coaching?
+Measuring the impact of my coaching?

 As an executive and leadership development coach my guiding motivation is to help create organisations that know how to create the conditions for flourishing.
 I have therefore begun to use a tool for measuring psychological wellbeing to measure the outcomes of my work.